maystey/uct_nassp_cm2020/CHAPTERS.md

 ### Enhancements
 - Strings
+    - Put reference to other notes in the bibliography
     - Include section on special characters
 - Introduction to Functions
     - Mention positional arguments and keyword arguments